survivejs/react-book/manuscript/02_developing_with_webpack.md

 to add it to the project.

-Next we need to define some split points to our configuration so we can customize it per npm script.
+Next, we need to define some split points to our configuration so we can customize it per npm script.
 Here's the basic idea:

 **webpack.config.js**